-- Endorse the recommendations and mandatory criteria outlined within this framework as a robust method of risk mitigation for their institution, aeromedical nurses, and the patients within their care. - To facilitate aeromedical nurses to obtain and maintain these recommendations and mandatory training criteria. - Job description should clearly include and represent the aeromedical nursing component
+- Endorse the recommendations and mandatory criteria outlined within this framework as a risk mitigation method for their institution, aeromedical nurses, and the patients within their care. - To facilitate transport nurses to obtain and maintain these recommendations and mandatory training criteria. - The job description should clearly include and represent the aeromedical nursing component